 - Improvised Defenses: The Norwegians hastily built defenses when the invasion pushed far deeper into the country far faster than expected.
 After deployment but before Turn 1, you may add three (3) 6" linear obstacles to the board (stone walls, sandbags, embankments, etc.).
 These are treated as heavy cover.
 This gives you a "dug in" style of play for rewarding multiple platoons running multiple artillery and mortars, as you can give yourself a bit more protection to keep your HE assets on the table a bit longer, but it's also different from what we've given other nations, which is good.
 It's cover, but only from one vector. - Partisan Activities: Norwegian forces conducted partisan activities until the peace treaty in 1945, utilizing their knowledge of the local area to aid in their ambush operations of German forces.
 All Norwegian infantry sections gain the Fieldcraft special rule.
-In addition, at the end of each turn, Norwegian artillery may be given the Ambush order for the next turn.
+In addition, all Norwegian artillery options may start the game on Ambush if desired.